Polish brothers

-Mark Polish and Michael Polish (born October 30, 1970), known informally as the Polish brothers, are American twin screenwriters and film producers.
+Mark Polish and Michael Polish (born October 30, 1970), known informally as the Polish brothers, are American twin filmmakers.
 Michael usually directs their films, and Mark often has an acting role.

-Life
+Early lives

 The Polish brothers were born in El Centro, California.
 Their father is from Montana, and is of part Austrian ancestry.
 He used to work at the DEA in Sacramento.
 Their paternal grandfather worked on the dams of Montana.
 Their mother's family is Mexican.
 The brothers were raised Catholic.

 Career

 The Polish brothers began their film career with the 1999 Sundance debut of their first feature, Twin Falls Idaho.
 The identical twin siblings wrote and starred in the tale of conjoined twins.
 Michael directed.
 Sony Pictures Classics bought the rights for theatrical distribution of the film, which Janet Maslin of The New York Times said had "style, gravity and originality to spare."

-Michael Polish, in an interview with Robert K. Elder for the book The Film That Changed My Life said much of his own inspiration came from watching Once Upon a Time in America in his youth.
+In an interview with Robert K. Elder for the book The Film That Changed My Life, Michael Polish said that much of his own inspiration came from watching Once Upon a Time in America in his youth.